Acute lymphocytic leukemia

 Preparing for an appointment

-Make an appointment with your family doctor or a general practitioner if you or your child has signs and symptoms that worry you.
+Make an appointment with your family doctor if you or your child has signs and symptoms that worry you.
 If your doctor suspects acute lymphocytic leukemia, you'll likely be referred to a doctor who specializes in treating diseases and conditions of the blood and bone marrow (hematologist).

-Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be well-prepared.
+Because appointments can be brief, and because there's often a lot of information to discuss, it's a good idea to be prepared.
 Here's some information to help you get ready, and what to expect from the doctor.

 What you can do